Cosmic-Chimps/cosmic-docs/README.md

 - Edit pages & verify
 - Make a PR to https://github.com/Cosmic-Chimps/cosmic-docs

-Docs will build and publish on main branch pushe
+Docs will build and publish on main branch pushes